NOLAI/libpep/README.md

 ## Security and Implementation

-This library uses the Ristretto encoding on Curve25519, implemented in the [`curve25519-dalek` crate](https://docs.rs/curve25519-dalek/latest/curve25519_dalek/), with [patches by Signal](https://github.com/signalapp/curve25519-dalek) for _lizard_ encoding of arbitrary 16 byte values into ristretto points.
+This library uses Ristretto encoding on Curve25519, implemented in the [`curve25519-dalek` crate](https://docs.rs/curve25519-dalek/latest/curve25519_dalek/).

 ### Security Considerations
 - All cryptographic operations use constant-time algorithms to prevent timing attacks